Raashii Khanna: Debut and early rise in Telugu cinema (2013–2015)

-Success and further venture into other languages (2015–present)
+Commercial success and debut in other languages (2015–2021)

 Her next release was Bengal Tiger opposite Ravi Teja directed by Sampath Nandi.
 The film opened to mixed reviews but was commercially successful at the box office.
 It grossed ₹405 million globally and became the 8th highest grossing Telugu film of 2015.
 In 2016, her first release was Supreme, in which she starred alongside Sai Dharam Tej, and was a commercial success, with critics praising her comic-timing in her performance as Bellam Sridevi, a cop who gets into hilarious situations.
 Her next release was Hyper, opposite Ram Pothineni for the second time which opened to mixed reviews and was an average grosser at the box office.

 In 2017, her first release was Jai Lava Kusa, opposite N. T. Rama Rao Jr. which opened to positive reviews and became a box office hit by grossing more than ₹100 crore.
 Later she made her Malayalam debut with Villain, starring Mohanlal and Vishal, directed by B. Unnikrishnan where she essayed a cop in the movie.
 The movie opened to positive reviews with critics praising her performance as a tough, investigating cop and the movie had a good run at box-office.
 Her last release of 2017 was Oxygen, marking her second collaboration with Gopichand, opening to mixed reviews and the movie went on to be an average grosser at the box office.

 In 2018, her first release was Touch Chesi Chudu, marking her second collaboration with Ravi Teja.
 Though the movie went on a huge hype pre-release, it later opened from mixed to negative reviews and was unsuccessful at the box office.
 Within a span of a week, her next release was Tholi Prema opposite Varun Tej, which opened to widespread acclaim from critics and audience alike, with critics praising her performance as Varsha as her best ever performance, and also applauded the chemistry between the lead pair.
 Her next release was Srinivasa Kalyanam, opposite Nithiin, directed by National Award winner Satish Vegesna which opened to mixed reviews but the chemistry between the lead pair was appreciated.
 Her next release was a multi-starrer Imaikkaa Nodigal, marking her debut in Tamil cinema opening to highly positive reviews with critics praising her performance as a girl-next-door character and was commercially successful at box office.
 Her next release in Tamil was Adanga Maru, opposite Jayam Ravi which received positive reviews from the critics and became a commercial success at the box office.